GallopingDino/localization-key-generator/README.md

 - Global parameters set in `LocalizationKeyGeneratorSettings` asset.
 These can be referenced anywhere in your project.
 - Built-in parameters.
 These are:
-	- `rootName` - a name of the root ScriptableObject or MonoBehaviour
+	- `rootName` - the name of the root ScriptableObject or MonoBehaviour
-	- `uuid` - a GUID of the root ScriptableObject asset
+	- `uuid` - the GUID of the root ScriptableObject asset
-	- `listIndex` - an index of LocalizedString or any of its parents in collection
+	- `listIndex` - the index of LocalizedString or any of its parents in collection
+	- `dictionaryKey` - the key corresponding to LocalizedString or any of its parents in a dictionary
-	- `index` - a repeating key index.
+	- `index` - the repeating key index.
 Only exists for key format strings
 - Custom parameters

 To introduce custom parameters use `AutoKeyParamsAttribute`.
 This attribute can be applied to a field limiting this parameter's scope to this field and any nested `LocalizedStrings` in the object graph.
 Alternatively it can be applied to the whole class making this parameter accessible from any `LocalizedString` field in this class or any nested fields.
 Provide parameter name and a format string that will be resolved to parameter value.